aucad/aml-networks/readme.md

 # Adversarial Machine Learning in NIDS

-This repository implements an **evaluation pipeline** to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).
+This repository implements an evaluation infrastructure to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).

-It involves evaluation of select classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks, and with/out defenses.
+It involves evaluation of classifiers — trained on network data sets of benign and malicious traffic flows — against adversarial black-box attacks.
 The currently supported classifiers are: Keras deep neural network, and a tree-based ensemble learner XGBoost.
 Both classifiers can be enhanced with an adversarial defense during training phase.

 This repository provides an implementation to perform various experiments in the specified setting.
-Instructions for running pre-defined experiments, and extended custom usage, is explained in [Usage section](#usage) below.
+Instructions for running pre-defined experiments, and extended custom usage, is explained below.

 ## Getting Started